interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 #### Bruno & Open Payments APIs

-The Open Payments APIs can be interacted with using the [Bruno collection](https://github.com/interledger/rafiki/main/bruno/collections/Interledger) and its ([Open Payments APIs](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20APIs) and [Open Payments Auth APIs](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20Auth%20APIs)).
-It requires you to either load the [Local Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Local%20Playground.bru) or the [Remote Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Remote.bru).
+The Open Payments APIs can be interacted with using the [Bruno collection](https://github.com/interledger/rafiki/main/bruno/collections/Interledger) ([resource server endpoints](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20APIs) and [auth server endpoints](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20Auth%20APIs)).
+It requires you to

+1. load the collection into Bruno by clicking "Open Collection"
+2. navigating to `/rafiki/main/bruno/collections/Interledger` on your machine and
+3. clicking "Open"
+   Furthermore, you need to either load the [Local Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Local%20Playground.bru) or the [Remote Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Remote.bru).

-The Examples folder in the Bruno API collection includes an eCommerce (Open Payments) example that can be executed one by one.
+The Examples folder in the Bruno collection includes an [Open Payments](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Examples/Open%20Payments) example that can be executed one by one.
 It

 1. requests the sender's wallet address
 2. requests the receiver's wallet address